YSI ODO RTU Calibration Utility

 2. Connect the included USB cable between the PC and the YSI ODO RTU sensor.

-3. From the Properties window, select the proper COM Port for the cable from the Comm Settings tab on the far right.
+3. Locate the Properties window, then select the proper COM Port for the cable from the Comm Settings tab on the far right.

 1. Set the following: